 Why not try …

 Ardbeg An Oa

-An Oa, new to Ardbeg’s core range of whiskies, is named after the Mull of Oa in the south west of Islay where the distillery is situated.
-The whisky is singularly rounded due to time spent in the bespoke oak Gathering Vat where different parcels of whisky mingle unhurriedly.
-The richness of spirit matured in Pedro Ximénez casks, the spice of liquid aged in virgin oak, and all the hallmark intensity of Ardbeg matured in ex-bourbon barrels.
-The result is an untamed single malt – ideal for smoky malt whisky fans.
+An Oa is named after the Mull of Oa in the south west of Islay where the distillery is situated.
+The whisky is singularly rounded due to time spent in the bespoke oak Gathering Vat, where different parcels of whisky mingle unhurriedly: the richness of spirit matured in Pedro Ximénez casks, the spice of liquid aged in virgin oak, and all the hallmark intensity of Ardbeg matured in ex-bourbon barrels.
+The result is an untamed single malt.
+An Oa’s rounded and subtly smoky aromas reflect all the contrasts of the Mull of Oa, with notes of creamy toffee, aniseed, dates and hints of peach and banana.
+Ideal for smoky malt whisky fans. £49

 Best Places to Drink Whisky in London